-Stock futures begin new week with declines on resurgence of coronavirus cases
+Stock futures plummet to begin new week on coronavirus concerns

 Investors are re-evaluating their expectations for economic growth, which many skeptics have been saying were overly optimistic